Introduction

 Cassava flour

-Gari, also known as Cassava Grits; contains high fiber, some protein and vitamins.
-The natural toxins in cassava is removed during the Gari production process.
+Gari, also known as Cassava Grits, contains high fiber, some protein, and vitamins.
+The natural toxins in cassava are removed during the gari production process.
 It can be used in different ways and for different cuisines.
-Click here for more gari product uses: https://eea-marketing.com/product-uses/
+Click here for more Gari product uses: https://eea-marketing.com/product-uses/

 Tapioca